 Sor continued, “It’s actually more complicated than that, magic is.”

 “I was afraid of that,” he said.

 “Which isn’t to say this can’t all be over before breakfast!” she said, her forced cheer sitting uncomfortably on Zebra’s face.
 “I mean, it’s complicated, but if we,” she paused.
-“If we work together,” she let the sentence trail off.
+“If we work together,” she trailed off.

 “Y’all fucked,” Katters said.

 “First things first,” Sor continued, glaring at her.
 That expression did not feel unfamiliar or uncomfortable.
 “We’ll have to go to my place — all my supplies and things are there and there’ll need to be some set-up done.”

 “And I don’t know if you have a preference, but I’d rather Katters stay here.”